Can I Receive Credit For My Professional License, Certification, Or Credential?

 - Monitor your Charter Oak email.

-- Consult with your Academic Advisor regarding your best approach to apply for Prior Learning Assessment (PLA) credit.
+- Consult with your Academic Counselor regarding your best approach to apply for Prior Learning Assessment (PLA) credit.

-- If you wish to pursue credit for broader learning, explore the Portfolio Program.
+- If you wish to pursue credit for broader learning or a particular course, consider Testing and/or the Portfolio Program.